PhantomInsights/mexican-jobs-2018/README.md

 ![Site activity](figs/line1.png)

-In Mexico, the week starts on Mondays.
+In Mexico, the week starts on Monday.
 As shown in the figure, Mondays and Tuesdays are the days with the most activity and the weekends have the lowest.

 In the next figure we can observe the distribution of job offers by state.